-What freelance translators expect of agencies, and vice versa
+What freelance translators can expect of agencies, and vice versa

-Representatives from SENSE, the Association of Translation Agencies in the Netherlands (Vereniging van Vertaalbureaus in Nederland, VViN), the Dutch Society of Interpreters and Translators (Nederlands Genootschap van Tolken en Vertalers, NGTV), and the Dutch Association of Freelance Translators (Vereniging van Zelfstandige Vertalers, VZV) have created a model best practices document called the ‘Convenant Vertaalsector Nederland’ (Dutch translation industry memorandum of understanding), which is now available.
+Representatives of SENSE, the Association of Translation Agencies in the Netherlands (Vereniging van Tolk- en Vertaalbureaus in Nederland, VViN), the Dutch Society of Interpreters and Translators (Nederlands Genootschap van Tolken en Vertalers, NGTV), and the Dutch Association of Freelance Translators (Vereniging van Zelfstandige Vertalers, VZV) have created a model best practices document called the ‘Convenant Vertaalsector Nederland’ (Dutch translation industry memorandum of understanding), which is now available.

-Representatives of these associations met several times over the course of three years to discuss what each of their members consider best practices.
-The Dutch Convenant was created in the spirt of the original Hungarian Covenant, although it differs from it in many ways, which reflects the Dutch freelance translator environment.
+Representatives of these associations met several times over the course of three years to discuss what their members consider best practices.
+The Dutch Convenant was created in the spirit of the original Hungarian Covenant, although it differs from it in many ways, which reflects the Dutch freelance translator environment.